Publications on Google Scholar

 Dr. Nicole M. Mason is an Assistant Professor in the Department of Agricultural, Food, and Resource Economics at Michigan State University; she is also Associate Chairperson and Graduate Program Director in AFRE.
 Appointed in the tenure system since 2013 and a member of the AFRE faculty and Food Security Group since 2011, her research largely focuses on the question, how might we support poor African farmers to sustainably raise their productivity and incomes by improving the design, implementation, and impact evaluation of agricultural sector policies and programs?
-More specifically, her current research focuses on: (i) the targeting, welfare effects, and political economy of agricultural input and output subsidy programs in various countries in sub-Saharan Africa; and (ii) issues at the agriculture-environment-development nexus including sustainable agricultural intensification and mitigating the effects of climate change on smallholder farm households).
+More specifically, her current research focuses on: (i) the targeting, welfare effects, and political economy of agricultural input and output subsidy programs in various countries in sub-Saharan Africa (SSA); and (ii) issues at the agriculture-environment-development nexus including sustainable agricultural intensification and mitigating the effects of climate change on smallholder farm households).
 Nicole works across disciplines and continents, collaborating with political scientists, agronomists, soil scientists, and nutritionists as well as fellow economists from around the world to tackle critical agricultural development challenges.